A Guide To Your Manchester Stag Weekend

 Anything to declare?

 It's a city frequented by the rich and famous as well as having more than its fair share of Lancastrian lovelies to enrich its many wonderful beauty spots.
 Want to sit in the sun with an ice cool beer watching the girls go by?
 A stadium tour of one of the most celebrated grounds in the footballing world?
 Catch an upcoming band or the next big comedy legend?
 Or are you simply looking for top draw activities, great nights out and more pies than a Greggs’ staff outing?
-If any of the above ring true for your Manchester stag do awaits...
+Manchester stag do...
+We’re mad for it!

 Looking for information and stats about Manchester?
 See more info here.